KhartesViewer/khartes/README.md

 ## 30-minute video

 This next video provides a more extensive introduction to khartes.
-Note that it begins with an "artistic" 60-second intro sequence which contains no narration, but which quickly highlights some of khartes' features.
+Note that it begins with a 60-second intro sequence which contains no narration, but which quickly highlights some of khartes' features.
 After the intro, the video follows a more traditional format, with a voiceover and a demo.
 The entire video